Call for a Free Consultation

 • Parents of a minor

 If a dog bites you, you should first seek medical attention.
 An untreated animal bite can cause serious injury, infection, and even death if the animal was sick.
-After your medical evaluation, you might want to consider consulting a Colorado Springs dog bite attorney who has experience handling these kinds of cases.
+After your medical evaluation, you might want to consider consulting a Colorado Springs personal injury attorney who has experience handling these kinds of cases.
 A lawyer will be able to assess your situation and determine what damages you may be eligible to recover.

 You should be able to give your attorney the name and phone number of the dog’s owner, along with details about the incident.
 If you are unable to, a witness or neighbor may know this information.
 If there are any witnesses to your dog bite, you should secure their names and contact information as well.

-Liability for Dog Bites
+Liability for a Colorado Springs Dog Bite

 First, it must be determined who the owner of the dog is.
 Strict liability is imposed on dog owners in some states.
 The theory of strict liability dictates that, even if the owner of an animal did nothing wrong with regards to shielding others from attack, he or she is liable for a dog bite.
 According to this theory, if the dog bites someone, the owner would still be legally responsible even if they had no cause to believe his or her animal was dangerous.